ibm-cloud-docs/secrets-manager/engine-iam.md

 {: #get-iam-engine-value-cli}
 {: cli}

 You can retrieve an engine's configuration by using the {{site.data.keyword.secrets-manager_short}} CLI.
 In the following example command, replace the engine configuration name with your configuration's name.
+Retreiving a configuration is valid only when configuring the IAM credentials engine with an API key.

 ```sh
 ibmcloud secrets-manager configuration --name EXAMPLE_CONFIG --service-url https://{instance_ID}.{region}.secrets-manager.appdomain.cloud